 Opinion Article

-Coal Gangue Resource Utilisation- A Overview
+Coal Gangue Resource Utilization- A Overview

 Abstract:

-The resource utilisation of coal gangue remains difficult problem for China and an international problem.
-China’s coal gangue is mostly used for landfill, gangue backfill, roadbed paving, power generation and building materials, etc. However, international research and application in the field of coal gangue has more advanced technology and programmes than domestic, the utilization rate of coal gangue is also higher, but there are also high costs, high treatment costs and other issues.
+The resource utilization of coal gangue remains difficult problem for China and an international problem.
+China’s coal gangue is mostly used for landfill, gangue backfill, roadbed paving, power generation and building materials, etc. However, international research and application in the field of coal gangue has more advanced technology and programs than domestic, the utilization rate of coal gangue is also higher, but there are also high costs, high treatment costs and other issues.
 Strengthening sectoral policy coordination and improving the precision and synergy of support policies.
 This study provides an overview of the Coal Gangue Resource Utilisation in China.
-The current problems and programmes are identified and proposed for the better development of coal gangue resource utilization.
+The current problems and programs are identified and proposed for the better development of coal gangue resource utilization.

 Keywords: gangue; solid waste; resource utilization